 There may not be an objective “best” attorney for your brain injury case, but who you choose nonetheless matters a great deal.
 You should look for an attorney/firm with considerable experience in personal injury litigation, detailed knowledge of current research into traumatic brain injuries and a track record of success on behalf of their clients.

 Our firm has been practicing personal injury law for nearly 30 years.
 In that time, we have helped clients recover more than $21 million in compensation from at-fault parties and insurers.
-When it comes to representing TBI victims, we stay up to date on treatment options and medical research to ensure that our clients have as many options as possible.
+When it comes to representing TBI victims, our brain injury attorneys stay up to date on treatment options and medical research to ensure that our clients have as many options as possible.
 In short, working with our firm is the smart choice if you’ve suffered a brain injury due to another’s negligence.

 How Much Is A Brain Injury Case Worth?

-- How severe the injuries are and expected recovery time
+- How severe the injuries are and the expected recovery time

 - Whether the injuries are likely to result in permanent disability